Linda Bean: Longtime Conservative Activism

-In 1985, Linda Bean (then known as Linda Jones) accompanied Phylis Schlafly and other members of the Eagle Forum to the Geneva Convention, with the goal of advancing their conservative politics, and particularly in pressuring President Reagan on issues related to a Strategic Defense Initiative.
+In 1985, Linda Bean (then known as Linda Jones) accompanied Phyllis Schlafly and other American women's organizations to the Geneva Summit meeting to support President Ronald Reagan on intercontinental ballistic missile defense issues discussed with Russian leader Mikhail Gorbachev (Strategic Defense Initiative).

-In 2016, the Southern Poverty Law Center revealed that Linda Bean is a member of the then-35-year-old "shadowy and intensely secretive group" The Council for National Policy; they say that what is "most remarkable about the directory is that it reveals how the CNP has become a key meeting place where ostensibly mainstream conservatives interact with individuals who are, by any reasonable definition, genuinely extremist.
-She is a longtime member, joining the Council for National Policy "after the Reagan years.
+In 2016, the Southern Poverty Law Center, a legal advocacy organization specializing in civil rights and public interest litigation, stated that Linda Bean was a member of the then-35-year-old "shadowy and intensely secretive group" the Council for National Policy; stating what is "most remarkable about the directory is that it reveals how the CNP has become a key meeting place where ostensibly mainstream conservatives interact with individuals who are, by any reasonable definition, genuinely extremist."
+She was a longtime member, having been invited to join the Council for National Policy established by Reagan's Attorney General Edwin Meese after the Reagan years.

 Donations

 In 2016, Bean donated $25,000 to Making Maine Great Again PAC, a group supporting then-candidate Donald Trump's presidential campaign.
 Her donation led to calls for her to be removed from the board of L.L.
 Bean, though Bean herself clarified the donation was her own and not the company's.

-In April 2020, Bean gave $12,500 to the Club for Growth Action PAC, which is known for donating to conservative politicians and organizations.
+In April 2020, Bean gave $12,500 to the Club for Growth Action PAC, which is known for donating to conservative liberty politicians and organizations.

+Death

+On March 23, 2024, Bean died at the age of 82.
+Her death was confirmed by her assistant and also the general manager of her Freeport restaurant, Linda Bean's Maine Kitchen.